Top Things to Know

 The non-negotiable belt spec for OWB concealment:

 A purpose-built gun belt typically runs $50 to $90.
-That's an unwelcome second purchase for a buyer who just spent $70 to $110 on the holster.
-It is also non-negotiable.
+That’s an unwelcome second purchase for a buyer who just spent $70 to $110 on the holster, but it is non-negotiable.
 The right holster on the wrong belt fails.
 The right belt makes a mid-tier holster perform like a premium one.

-If your budget is tight, prioritize a quality belt with a competent mid-tier holster over a premium holster on a weak belt.
+If your budget is tight, prioritize a quality belt paired with a competent mid-tier holster over a premium holster on a weak belt.
+Even the best OWB holster for concealment on the market fails on a belt that can’t support it.

 What Are the Best OWB Holsters for Concealment in 2026?

 Five picks.
 Each one is matched to a different reader and a different carry priority.
-We evaluated each against ride height, cant, retention, draw access, and the 10-rep retention standard.
+We evaluated each against ride height, cant, retention, draw access, and the 10-rep retention standard described above.
 Each pick gets a Concealment Score from 1 to 10, based on ride height, cant geometry, and grip-tuck performance.

 1. Tulster Contour OWB: Concealment-Priority Pick